 - Always Save the Girl: Played with.
 Later inverted.
 Mark couldn't understand what she was doing there.
 He saved her, in his own way...

 - Antihero: Mark.
 At least, in his recreation of the events of the night.

 - Arc Words: Mark's mantra actually changes very slightly with every iteration, which display his growing anxiety.

 - Attention Deficit Creator Disorder: The reason Mark is a failed writer is because he never finished any of his projects.

 - Black Comedy: "You know, you're lucky.
 You're up there, I'm down here...
 At least, I assume you're up there."

 - Broken Record: It's just been a really bad night.

-- Dead to Begin With: In hell, one is forced to replay the situation leading up to their death over and over again for eternity, and though they can replay it differently each time, they'll never escape.
+- Dead All Along: In hell, people are forced to replay the situation leading up to their deaths over and over again for eternity, and though they can replay it differently each time, they'll never escape.

 - Deliberately Monochrome: Mark's flashbacks.
 Also, the entire Writer's Cut; the film was originally supposed to be in black and white.